By Robert Marchetti

 For many high school track and field athletes around the country, the spring track season is coming to a close.
-Some have a few more meets at the state or national level, others won't advance quite that far, and their sights turn to summer vacation.
+Some have a few more meets at the state or national level, while others won't advance quite that far and their sights turn to summer vacation.

 But what is the athlete willing to do about it?

 Track and field on the high school level is a curious study.
 It's a sport where ongoing training is possibly the most critical out of all the sports.
 Yet ironically it's the one sport least likely to have kids involved outside the high school system.
 Many see the end of their high school schedule arrive, and they do nothing for six months until the next November when indoor practice begins.